 They helped transform South Korea into one of the world's major economies and a leading exporter of cars and electronic goods.

 The US has tens of thousands of soldiers in the country.

-South Korea is at the leading edge of the digital revolution.
-It is a trailblazer for high-speed and wireless internet.
+South Korea is a trailblazer for high-speed and wireless internet.

 Some key dates in South Korea's history:

 1945 - After Second World War, Japanese occupation ends with Soviet troops occupying area north of the 38th parallel, and US troops in the south.

 1950 - South declares independence, sparking North Korean invasion.